What is Contrave?

 Contrave is not approved to treat depression or other psychiatric conditions, or to help you quit smoking.

-You should not use Contrave if you have uncontrolled high blood pressure, seizures, an eating disorder, opioid addiction, if you take narcotic medicine or other forms of bupropion, or if you have suddenly stopped using alcohol, seizure medication, or a sedative.
+You should not use Contrave if you have uncontrolled high blood pressure, seizures, an eating disorder, opioid addiction, if you take opioid medicine or other forms of bupropion, have bulimia or anorexia nervosa, are taking a MAOI, or if you have suddenly stopped using alcohol, seizure medication, or a sedative.

 Tell your doctor about all your current medicines and any you start or stop using.
 Many drugs can interact with bupropion and naltrexone, and some drugs should not be used together.Do not use Contrave if you are pregnant.

 Some young people have thoughts about suicide when first taking bupropion.
 Stay alert to changes in your mood or symptoms.
 Report any new or worsening symptoms to your doctor.

 Do not take Contrave if you also take narcotic medicine or other forms of bupropion (such as Wellbutrin or Zyban), or if you are going through withdrawal from alcohol or drug addiction.